sej7278/Arduino-Makefile/README.md

 The libraries inside user directories will take precedence over libraries present in Arduino core directory.

 The makefile can autodetect the libraries that are included from your sketch and can include them automatically.
-But it can't detect libraries that are included from other libraries. (see [issue #93](https://github.com/sudar/Arduino-Makefile/issues/93))
+It can also detect libraries that are included from other libraries.

 ## avrdude